Doorstead

 Houston Rental Supply & New Construction

-The supply wave that pressured Houston rents through 2024 and 2025 is rapidly unwinding.
-Across the Houston metro, deliveries dropped from 27,838 apartments across 107 developments in 2024 to just 16,339 units across 68 properties in 2025, the largest year-over-year delivery decline among major U.S. metros.
-New groundbreakings fell 22% in 2025, and with 27,183 units still under construction across 113 metro projects, 2026 completions are on track to hit their lowest level since 2013, which means the supply headwind landlords have been fighting is finally starting to ease.
+The supply glut that pressured Houston rents through 2024 is fading fast.
+At the Houston metro level, apartment deliveries dropped from 27,838 units across 107 developments in 2024 to 16,339 units across 68 properties in 2025, the largest single-year delivery decline among major U.S. metros, and 2026 completions are on track to be the lowest since 2013.
+New groundbreakings fell 22% in 2025, so even with 27,183 units still under construction across 113 metro projects, the pipeline is thinning in a way that will give landlords more pricing leverage as the year progresses.

 Why People Rent in Houston